 Fajardo, Puerto Rico

-Colorá Beach is a beautiful and not frequented beach located on the northeast coast of Puerto Rico in the town of Fajardo.
-Because there’s a small walk to get to the beach, most people do not bother to go, which makes this beach a great “getaway.”
-It’s a walk that is worth venturing.
-At the end of the walk you will find a beautiful beach, with perfect view, unfrequented and that you can enjoy in privacy.
+Colorá Beach is a beautiful and rarely frequented beach located on the northeast coast of the island of Puerto Rico in the municipality of Fajardo.
+Since there is a short walk to get to the beach, most people don’t bother to go, making this beach a great “getaway” spot.
+It is a walk that is worth venturing since at the end of the walk you will find a beautiful beach, with a perfect view, little frequented and a place where you can enjoy in privacy.

 To get to the beach, you have to park at Seven Seas Beach.
 You walk all its shore to the left until the end.
 Then from there you will find a path between the mangroves that will guide you.
-The walk takes about 15 minutes to arrive.
-Along the way you will also find the Escondida Beach which is separated from the Colorá Beach by a small peninsula called Chiquita head.
+The walk takes around 15 minutes to get there.
+Along the way you will also find Playa Escondida which is separated from Playa Colorá by a small peninsula called Cabeza Chiquita.

-The beach is suitable for swimming and some water sports, it is recommended to take everything necessary for the stay on the beach since it does not have sanitary facilities or lifeguards.
+The beach is suitable for swimming and some water sports, it is recommended to bring everything you need to stay on the beach as it does not have sanitary facilities or lifeguards.